decor

 Candidates are increasingly choosing who they work for, not just where.
 For senior FMCG hires, the hiring manager often plays a decisive role.

-Sales and marketing directors who can clearly articulate vision, expectations, and impact are far more likely to secure top talent.
+Sales and marketing leaders who can clearly articulate vision, expectations, and impact are far more likely to secure top talent.

 6. Build a Proactive Talent Pipeline—Before You Need It